 So possessed I was with a fancy for travel that I straight up asked my dad if he could take me on a trip to England.
 Now, just a few years’ prior, I had to resist my parents’ pleas to take part in the University of Dallas’ Rome semester.
-That study abroad program is one of the highlights of my alma mater, but I didn’t appreciate much in the way of “study” or “abroad” when I was a student there.
+That study abroad program is one of the highlights of my alma mater, but I didn’t appreciate much in the way of “abroad” and had my differences with “study” when I was a student there.
 I was more concerned with homesickness and gaming.
 How roles had changed now that it was I who begged; thankfully, my dad did not resist my request.
 This was crucial, because on my own support I may have got as far as London, Kentucky, before having to turn back.

 -Day 1: Departure, London, and the Excitement of Arrival